ocaml/opam/doc/pages/Manual.md

 - <a id="opamrcfield-init-scripts">`init-scripts: [ [ <string> <string> ] { <filter> } ... ]`</a>:
   These scripts will be written verbatim into the hook directory (`~/.opam/opam-init/hooks`) upon initialisation.
-The first string is the file name of the script, the second its raw contents, and the filter allows to limit the creation of the script to specific configurations.
+The first string is the file name of the script, the second its raw contents, and the filter allows one to limit the creation of the script to specific configurations.
 - [`jobs:`](#configfield-jobs),
   [`download-command:`](#configfield-download-command),